 Through this outreach, I have been able to speak with people on a very personal level.
 They are concerned that generations of family members have been diagnosed with breast cancer, diabetes, fibromyalgia, ulcerative colitis and other diseases.
 They want to know how the program can bring them closer to finding more effective treatments and preventative measures to manage their health and that of their family.
 Their reactions let me know people are interested, which energizes me to keep spreading the word!

 In the past, much of our healthcare treatment has been developed based on research provided by the majority race and gender of the United States population.
 These treatments were then used for people of other races and genders.
 Many people got better using these treatments, but many people did not.
 In fact, many suffered life-threatening adverse reactions that were previously unidentified.

 All of Us is collecting information to create a robust data set that will provide insights as to how individuals can achieve better health based on their personal health history, including illnesses, medications, mental health, exercise habits, eating habits, environmental factors and even genomic make up.

 It is known that some diseases affect certain groups of people more than others.
 Given historic advances in medicine and information technology, the time is now to take a closer look into specific factors that can help improve individual health outcomes and quality of life.

 Once you sign up, you will be sent surveys to complete, and you might be asked to go to a partner center to give blood or urine samples and other body measurements.
 This is done free of charge, with no cost to you or your insurance.
-These partner centers are conveniently located in places like Walmart or Walgreens.
 Personal identifying information is removed from all samples.
 The program is extremely committed to protecting participants’ privacy!